Jayanthsomuri/Project-2/README.md

-# Blog website using Bootstrap
+# A Blog website using Bootstrap
 Bootstrsap